 What images do you associate with the word “autumn”?
 I think of leaves in stunning hues of red, orange, and yellow, scarecrows, pumpkins, and big plump turkeys.
 Or perhaps you envision tall leather boots, warm cozy sweaters, and hot pumpkin-spiced … Continue reading The Aliyah Files #10: Pumpkin-Spiced Latte

-It is time to shop for school supplies.
-This will be a brand new experience unlike any other back to school shopping outing you have done in the past.
-First of all, the list will be in Hebrew.
-Second, you … Continue reading The Aliyah Files #8: The Illustrated Guide to School Supplies
+It’s time to shop for school supplies.
+This will be a brand new experience unlike any other back to school shopping outing you’ve had in the past.
+1. the list will be in Hebrew.
+2. you’ve now left the familiarity … Continue reading The Aliyah Files #8: The Illustrated Guide to School Supplies

 Purim and over and now the countdown is on until Pesach.
 This edition of the Olim Files discusses the ORGANIZATIONAL ASPECTS of time and space the holiday.
 Continue reading The Aliyah Files #6: Preparing for Pesach in Israel-Time Management, Shopping, and Organizational Strategies